Key Takeaways

 Dividend Overview

 IDEX isn’t a high-yielder, but the story here is quality and predictability.
-With a current yield of 1.50%, it may not jump off the page—until you look a little deeper.
-This is a business that’s grown its dividend year after year, and it does so without compromising the underlying strength of the company.
+With a current yield of 1.37%, it may not jump off the page until you look a little deeper.
+This is a business that has grown its dividend year after year, and it does so without compromising the underlying strength of the company.

-The payout ratio sits under 44%, which offers plenty of breathing room.
-The company’s free cash flow of nearly $480 million easily covers the dividend outlay, and management has proven disciplined with how it allocates capital.
+The payout ratio sits just under 44%, which offers plenty of breathing room.
+The company’s free cash flow of $538.9 million comfortably covers the dividend outlay, and management has proven disciplined with how it allocates capital across dividends, acquisitions, and organic reinvestment.

 Dividend Growth and Safety

 If you’re building out a dividend portfolio that values consistency and careful stewardship over aggressive yield chasing, IDEX offers something solid.
-It’s the kind of name that might sit quietly in your portfolio, compounding quietly year after year—and sometimes, that’s exactly what you want.
+It’s the kind of name that can sit quietly in your portfolio, compounding year after year, and sometimes that’s exactly what a long-term income investor needs.

 Cash Flow Statement